School Resource Officer (SRO) Program

 The Police Department's School Resource Officer (SRO) Program is under the command of Lieutenant Bob Blackburn.
 The SRO program began at the start of the 2002-2003 school year.
-We received a three-year grant that funds the program with an agreement that funding will continue after the grant expiration.
-This program involves the assignment of a full-time uniformed police officer to the Bowie High School.
-This officer is also available to the other school campuses as needed.
+This program involves the assignment of four full-time uniformed police officers assigned to Bowie ISD.

 Serving the students and staff of the Bowie Independent School District are Lieutenant Bob Blackburn, Corporal Andrew Poole, Officer Paul Magers and Officer Scott Hudson.